Available in Classic and VPC

 A policy is a set of permissions that sub account users can work with.
 You can assign policies to sub accounts or groups, and sub accounts have varying permissions on portals and consoles depending on the policies assigned.

-- System-managed policy: role-based policies defined by NAVER Cloud Platform for user convenience.
+- System-managed policy: Pre-built, role-based policies that NAVER Cloud Platform provides for your convenience.
 These are policies provided with predefined Change/View permissions of the service, and can't be edited or deleted by the user.

 Create user-defined policy

-In Policy information, enter the name and description for the policy you want to create.
+- In Policy information, enter the name and description of the policy you want to create.

 - You can only enter letters, numbers, and special characters (., -, _) in a policy name, and the first character must be a letter.

-After selecting the platform in the Policy application targets area, select the service to which you wish to apply the policy.
+- In Policy application targets, select the service to which you wish to apply the policy.

 - When selecting a service, the types of action provided by that service are displayed.

-- Permission to view: permissions to only use the viewing feature of the corresponding service.
-Click the [Expand] button to select detailed permissions
+- Permission to view: Permission to only use the viewing feature of the corresponding service.
+Click [Expand] to select detailed permissions.

-- Permission to edit: permissions to use features such as creating, editing, and deleting in the corresponding service.
-Click the [Expand] button to select detailed permissions
+- Permission to edit: Permission to use features such as creating, editing, and deleting in the corresponding service.
+Click [Expand] to select detailed permissions.

 NoteWhen selecting an action, other actions associated with that action are automatically selected, so you can create policies even if you do not know the relationship between each action.
-You can deselect the automatically selected associated actions, but if an associated action is deleted, it may cause problems when using sub accounts.
-For example, when selecting permission to view detailed server information, permission to view the server list is automatically selected, but if you forcibly deselect permission to view the server list, you cannot view the detailed information of the server.
+You can deselect the automatically selected related actions, but if a related action is deleted, it may cause problems when using sub accounts.
+For example, if you select the permission to view server details, the permission to view the server list is automatically selected as well, but if you manually deselect the permission to view the server list, you are not able to view server details.

-- Condition key: attribute information to apply to the policy.
-Checks permissions by comparing the "key:value" set in Condition with the "key:value" of the permission subject to check
+- Condition key: Property information to apply to the policy.
+Checks permissions by comparing the "key:value" set in condition with the "key:value" of the permission subject to check.

-- Tag key, value: a key/value pair to identify the resource, meaning what key, value the attribute by the condition key should have
+- Tag key, value: A key/value pair to identify the resource, meaning what key, value the property by the condition key should have.

-For information on condition keys, operators, and values provided by NAVER Cloud Platform, see Condition keys and operator information.
+- For more information on condition keys, operators, and values provided by NAVER Cloud Platform, see Condition keys and operator information.

-There are condition keys that cannot be allocated depending on actions.
-If you set one of the condition keys that cannot be allocated, the action is not to be performed.
-See Sub Account access management on each service for the condition keys that can be allocated by action.
+- There are condition keys that cannot be specified depending on actions.
+If you set the condition keys that cannot be specified to condition, the action is not to be performed.
+For more information on the condition keys that can be allocated by action, see Sub Account permissions management.

 - Check if the policy has been added to the application target list.